 Radiologic Technology Program

-A first-year (freshman) student must maintain an overall GPA of 2.5 for eligibility to move into the professional portion of the curriculum in the Fall of sophomore year.
-Only students who successfully complete all required courses during the first (freshman) year, with a minimum 2.5 GPA are eligible to enter the professional portion of the Radiography curriculum.
-Students who fail to achieve the 2.5 minimum GPA and lose their professional RAD program eligibility are encouraged to re-apply for eligibility once the disqualifying item(s) have been rectified.
+A first-year student must maintain an overall GPA of 2.5 for eligibility to move into the professional portion of the curriculum in the fall of sophomore year.
+Only students who successfully complete all required courses during the first (freshman) year, with a minimum 2.5 GPA, are eligible to enter the professional portion of the radiography (RAD) curriculum.
+Students who fail to achieve the 2.5 minimum GPA and lose their professional RAD program eligibility are encouraged to reapply for eligibility once the disqualifying item(s) have been rectified.

 The ARRT may deny eligibility to those previously convicted of certain crimes, including both felonies and misdemeanors.
 For further information regarding the process to determine eligibility, contact the ARRT at 1225 Northland Drive, St. Paul, MN 55120.